 The video below has more details on how podcasts work:

-How to Choose a Podcast Hosting Platform
+How to Choose the Best Podcast Hosting Platform

 I have condensed a list of features to look out for as you choose a podcast host and below are the main ones: